heinrichelsigan/belial/README.md

 Make a slightly submissive pout.
 Make "uh, uh" (ah) noises that make their partner feel like a very powerful and honest sexual person.
 The dimensioning of  "uh, uh" (ah) noises is very important, because it must be protected to avoid the partner becoming a brutal dishonest man.
+Breaking the protection could be seen as military waepon and is limited under US legal authority of US patriot act and EU waepons export legalisations.

 ### commmercial use
 In case of commmercial use it was a in a form of service, that should gurantee sexual desire and devotion to the partner in a pleasant way, which the partner usually finds pleasant (99%).